Jasmine-Breeze27/1701QCA-Assessment2/index.md

 ![Image](gesturecontrolrobot.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because an acceleromter has been used to control another device.
+In this case, the orientation of the operators hand is controlling a robot whereas the mood cube uses orientation to simply switch the colour of an LED to its corresponding side.

 ## Other research ##
 *Include here any other relevant research you have done.
 This might include identifying readings, tutorials, videos, technical documents, or other resources that have been helpful.
 For each particular source, add a comment or two about why it is relevant or what you have taken from it.*